byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 ### Theory

-We assume the aerodynamic loads and structural deflections may be expressed as a function of the aerodynamic and structural state variables and parameters, as well as the current time.
+We first assume the inputs to the aerodynamic and structural rate equations may be expressed as a function of the aerodynamic and structural state variables and parameters, as well as the current time.

 ```math
 d = f_d(u,p,t) \quad r = f_r(u,p,t) \\